evangelistalab/forte/README.md

 #####Code Authors: Evangelistalab
 #####Web: evangelistalab.org

-Forte is an open-source plugin to Psi4 that implements a variety of quantum chemistry methods strongly correlated electrons.
+Forte is an open-source plugin to Psi4 (https://github.com/psi4/psi4) that implements a variety of quantum chemistry methods for strongly correlated electrons.

 Installation directions for Forte: